IlariaCallegari/Maze/README.md

 Maze game developed with Vanilla JS

 ## Deployment
-To see the game follow this link: https://ilariacallegari.github.io/Maze/ .
+To play the game follow this link: https://ilariacallegari.github.io/Maze/ .

 ## How to play
 For desktop only.